 You can use up to 10,000 characters for this section.
-You should provide an outline proposal (rather than a detailed programme of activity) showing how you will contribute to the Creative Case for Diversity from 2018/19 - 2020/21, with a brief statement setting out how you plan to do this in 2021/22.
+You should provide an outline proposal (rather than a detailed programme of activity) showing how you will contribute to the Creative Case for Diversity during the four-year investment period.

-- how your programme or collection (or both) reflects the diversity of contemporary England - how you make sure that diversity is an essential part of your programme of activity - if you are applying to deliver arts activity, your plans for supporting the development of diverse artists and practitioners, and providing platforms for showing work from, and providing opportunities for, diverse artists, practitioners and other organisations
+- how your programme or collection (or both) reflects the diversity of contemporary England - how you make sure that diversity is an essential part of your programme of activity - if you are applying to deliver arts activity, your plans for supporting the development of diverse artists and practitioners, and providing platforms for showing work from, and providing opportunities for, diverse artists, practitioners and other organisations - if you are applying to deliver museums activity, how you plan to develop your collections and programmes, providing opportunities for diverse

-- if you are applying to deliver museums activity, how you plan to develop your collections and programmes, providing opportunities for diverse practitioners and developing partnerships with diverse organisations - how you recruit, select and involve members from protected characteristic groups4 when developing and delivering your artistic or cultural programme - how you respond to challenges and barriers facing members of protected characteristic groups in participating and engaging with the arts and cultural sector - your plans to share best practice and continued learning around diversity to promote change in the arts and cultural sector - how you will collect evidence, including review and feedback from peers, audiences and other stakeholders, that demonstrates your contribution to the Creative Case for Diversity
+- practitioners and developing partnerships with diverse organisations - how you recruit, select, and involve members from protected characteristic5 groups when developing and delivering your artistic or cultural programme - how you respond to challenges and barriers facing members of protected characteristic groups in participating and engaging with the arts and cultural sector - your plans to share best practice and continued learning around diversity to promote change in the arts and cultural sector - how you will collect evidence, including review and feedback from peers, audiences and other stakeholders, that demonstrates your contribution to the Creative Case for Diversity - how you will advocate for the Creative Case for Diversity and promote best practice locally or nationally (or both)